justindomke/pangolin/API.md

 y_samps = pg.sample(y, z, [10.0, 15.0])
 ```

 This will return a dictionary `d` where `d['hi']` and `d['there']` are 1D NumPy arrays.

 If you like, you can also use any recursive combination, e.g. dicts of lists of tuples of dicts.
+That is, when you call `sample(vars, given, vals)`, `vars` can be any [Pytree](https://jax.readthedocs.io/en/latest/pytrees.html) of random variables, `given` can be any Pytree of random variables, and `vals` can be any Pytree of constants with the same tree structure as `vals`.

 You can also do inference using `E` (for expectations), `var` (for variances) and `std` (for standard deviations).
 These are equivalent to drawing samples and taking the mean.